Making Sense of Blood Culture Contamination Study Data

 Reduction rates are also impacted by the inclusion of various methods of blood sample collection: direct venipuncture, syringe draws, and peripheral IV catheter.
 A real-world rate includes cultures taken by all methods, while a perfect-world rate may include only samples taken by direct venipuncture.
 The gap between these two rates may signify an opportunity to enforce compliance with the hospital’s existing blood culture collection policy.
-And, although perfect-world rates trend higher than real-world rates, they may not represent an accurate metric for clinical nor financial impact of diversion technology.
+And, although perfect-world rates trend higher than real-world rates, they may not represent an accurate metric for clinical nor financial impact of initial specimen discard technology.
 Accurate measurement requires the inclusion of all blood culture collection methods.

 With each new study, ask yourself the following questions…